xaur/decred-issue-backups/issues/133-poloniex-stopped-dcr-trading-for-us-customers.md

 * [2019-05-19](https://www.reddit.com/r/decred/comments/bqjclp/decred_should_wait_to_announce_the_implementation/): should Decred withhold privacy release until SEC declares it is not a security?
 * [2019-05-23](https://www.reddit.com/r/decred/comments/bs4768/this_document_triggered_poloniex_to_stop_dcr/): it's weird that something that is not "not a rule, regulation, or statement of the Commission" triggered a real move from Circle
 * [2019-06-08](https://www.reddit.com/r/decred/comments/by7bx1/interesting_that_bittrex_did_not_geobaned_decred/): interesting that Bittrex didn't geofence DCR in their June 21 [market availability changes](https://bittrex.zendesk.com/hc/en-us/articles/360028996652)
+* [2019-06-09](https://www.reddit.com/r/decred/comments/byffz1/the_regulators_are_coming_canary_in_the_decred/): discussion of Fiach_Dubh's analysis of the SEC framework; confusion about who are "Active Participants", idea that the whole document is targeted at ICOs and fundraising and not cryptocurrencies
 * [2019-06-26](https://www.reddit.com/r/decred/comments/c5urv2/will_bittrex_keep_dcr_or_do_what_polo_did_to_us/): will Bittrex follow Poloniex?